| |

 This post may contain affiliate links.
 Please read our affiliate disclosure.

 This shrimp and garlic-shallot rice started as an experiment with chicken before I decided to swap out that protein for another.
-I wanted to make a dish with garlic, shallots, and anchovies as the base, with succulent chicken—golden brown from a quick pan sear—tucked into a cozy bed of fragrant rice.
+I wanted to create a dish with garlic, shallots, and anchovies as the base, with succulent chicken—golden brown from a quick pan sear—tucked into a cozy bed of fragrant rice.

 But I couldn’t get the chicken to brown properly (Wrong pan?
 Heat not high enough?
 Lack of patience?) and found it bland.
 While trying to figure out how to darken the chicken and make it more flavorful, I found myself reaching for a second—and third—helping of rice.